 (1) Types of signs permitted: Shopping center identification.
 (2) Permitted number of signs: A shopping center containing three or more businesses with separate entrances may have one freestanding identification sign giving the names of the businesses located in the shopping center.
 No other freestanding signs shall be allowed.
 Such sign shall be in accordance with subsection 6 hereof (Freestanding ground signs).
 (3) Maximum area of signs: The maximum total sign area per side shall be no greater than 100 square feet and the total text area per side (including logos) shall be no greater than 50 square feet, provided that no portion of the sign advertising a particular business shall be in excess of 20 square feet.

-(4) Permitted location: The maximum height of any portion of the sign shall be no greater than 12 feet from grade and shall be located behind the right-of-way line.
+(4) Permitted The maximum height of a and shall be located behir ny portion of the sign shall be no greater than 12 feet from grade d the right-of-way line. -- ---